What Is Acceptance Commitment Therapy? A Simple Guide to ACT

 3. Being Present – Grounding yourself in the current moment.

-4. Self-as-Context – Understanding you are more than your thoughts or labels.
+4. Self-as-Context – Understanding that you are more than your thoughts or labels.

 5. Values Clarification – Identifying what truly matters to you.